GeekInterview.com

 Issue C is third priority as in this Database fails only when a user enters unusual string that is hardly to be used.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 First C needs to be fixed then B and last A.

-C is critical and blocking issues it will block large number of test cases too and has high impact on the business so this needs to be fixed very urgently
+C is critical and blocking issues, it will block large number of test cases too and has high impact on the business, so this needs to be fixed very urgently

 B is High priority bug and also needs to be fixed immediately